The Productivity J-Curve: Why Your AI Pilot Looks Worst at Week 6

 "After completing the study, developers estimate that allowing AI reduced completion time by 20%.
 Surprisingly, we find that allowing AI actually increases completion time by 19% — AI tooling slowed developers down."

 Plus twenty perceived.
 Minus nineteen measured.
-The confidence interval was +2% to +39% — so a real slowdown, just not a precise one.
-Thirty-nine percentage points between what the clock said and what the developers said.
+The confidence interval was +2% to +39% — a real slowdown, just not a precise one.
 Both expert forecasters and the developers themselves had predicted a speed-up north of 24%.
 They got the sign wrong.

 The Shape Has a Name

 In 2006, the political scientist Ian Bremmer published The J Curve to explain why authoritarian states become more unstable, not less, when they begin to open up.
 Stability falls before it rises.
-The trough is the dangerous part.
-The right-arm peak is higher than the starting point, but only if you survive the bottom.
+The right-arm peak is higher than the start — but only if you survive the bottom.

 Twelve years later, the economists Erik Brynjolfsson, Daniel Rock and Chad Syverson lifted the same shape into macroeconomics.
-Their 2018 Productivity J-Curve paper showed that general-purpose technologies — electricity, the personal computer, AI — require large intangible investments in skills, processes and data redesign before the productivity gains show up in the statistics.
-Measured output falls.
-Then it rises higher than before.
+Their 2018 Productivity J-Curve paper showed that general-purpose technologies — electricity, the PC, AI — require large intangible investments in skills, processes and data redesign before the gains show up in the statistics.
+Measured output falls, then rises higher than before.
 Same shape, longer time constant.

-Then, in July 2025, Kristina McElheran and co-authors put numbers on it for AI specifically.
-US Census Bureau data across tens of thousands of manufacturing firms.
-AI adoption produced an average short-run productivity decline of 1.33 percentage points.
-Older firms saw the deepest dips.
-Then they pulled ahead.
+Then, in July 2025, Kristina McElheran and co-authors put numbers on it for AI specifically: US Census Bureau data across tens of thousands of manufacturing firms showed an average short-run productivity decline of 1.33 percentage points, with older firms seeing the deepest dips before pulling ahead.
 McElheran's summary in MIT Sloan is the line to keep:

 "That initial dip — the downward slope of the J-curve — is very real."